atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I shppofe you did not, " ’ laid
 .'
 'P ‘ >4*
 '^
-i Charles— — *• is there no poshbility of ll deciding our difference in an arnica it; d;
+i Charles----*• is there no poshbility of ll deciding our difference in an arnica it; d;
 il,, ble manner?
 Would it not be more